Breaking News Emails

 For a few fleeting hours two decades ago, then-Agriculture Secretary Dan Glickman was Washington's designated survivor.

 If a catastrophic event had wiped out a packed House chamber during President Bill Clinton's State of the Union, Glickman — waiting in the wings outside the capital — would have become the acting commander in chief.

 "You would have had a President Glickman," he said.

-His potentially life-altering appointment as the designated survivor comes from tradition — one that has carried on Tuesday night as President Donald Trump gave his first address to a joint session of Congress.
+His potentially life-altering appointment as the designated survivor comes from tradition — one that will carry on Tuesday night as President Donald Trump gives his first State of the Union address.

-Veterans Affairs Secretary David Shulkin was tapped as designated survivor and presumably sent to a secure and undisclosed location, far from the political pageantry on Capitol Hill.
+Last year, when Trump addressed his first joint session of Congress, Veterans Affairs Secretary David Shulkin was tapped as designated survivor and sent to a secure and undisclosed location.

 "One part of it seems totally unrealistic.
 Then there's a certain realism that sets in and you have to take it seriously," said former Veterans Affairs Secretary Jim Nicholson, who was the designated survivor when President George W. Bush gave his State of the Union in 2006.